-If you aren’t a coder you may need to get some help making sure your site is optimized for search engine crawlers, but if you have an OfferingTree website you are in luck – many SEO best practices are built in!
+If you aren’t a coder you may need to get some help making sure your site is optimized for search engine crawlers, but if you have an OfferingTree website you are in luck – because many SEO best practices are built-in!

 Non-tech steps to improve your SEO

 Search engines employ crawlers, which are computer programs that read and analyze web pages from the entire world wide web.
 They used to be fairly basic and savvy web developers could use coding tricks to fool the web crawler and increase search engine rankings.
 Today, web crawlers have become much more sophisticated and are using artificial intelligence to determine the authenticity and value of the content on a web site.